markhillard/YRSS/README.md

 YRSS can be used to pull data from any RSS feed on the Internet.
 However, as with any 3rd party service there's always a chance it will go down or become unusable in the future.
 Let's hope that Yahoo! keeps YQL up and running.

+## CORS

+CORS stands for Cross-Origin Resource Sharing.
+It's a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the resource originated ([Wikipedia](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).

+YRSS bypasses CORS restrictions (if any) by requesting a JSON response at the end of the YQL query (`&format=json`).
+This allows you to grab RSS feed data from any source on the Internet.

 ## Setup

 Copy the contents of [yrss.js](yrss.js) and paste it at the bottom of your client's global namespace file under **PLUGINS**.